 Sara Coltrane is an Emporia State University graduate with a degree in Music Education and two years teaching experience in a K-6 elementary music classroom.
 She is the mother of two preschoolers, Clara and Noah.
 Her Kindermusik certification was completed in the fall of 2008.
 Learn more.

-The Crowsons have recorded on several cds over the years, including one Grammy-nominated project in 1992 called “Music of the Wild West,” where they worked with Marty Stuart and Crystal Gail.
+Along with his wife, Karen, the Crowsons have recorded several cds over the years, including one Grammy-nominated project in 1992 called “Music of the Wild West,” where they worked with Marty Stuart and Crystal Gail.
 They also were featured on the cd “Home on the Range: Songs of the Kansas Pioneers” in the early 90s along with several other Kansas folk musicians.
 Their work has appeared on the History Channel, the Fox Network and the Nashville Network.